Failure Mode and Effect Analysis

 Laboratory Testing for Concrete Core Samples

-Throughout the world concrete core testing is acceptable method for the determination of strength and quality of concrete in the structure.
+Throughout the world concrete core testing is an acceptable method for the determination of strength and quality of concrete in the structure.
 RemedyAP can extract core samples from your structure using a concrete core drilling machine and a water supply to lubricate the cutter.
 Core diameter ranges up to 125mm.
 The following tests may be made on cores;

 Direct visual examination of concrete core